CCI-MOC/hil/docs/keystone-auth.md

 environment variables used by the Openstack command line tools; these may be set by a user to authenticate when using the CLI.

+A script to set these variables correctly can be downloaded from the Openstack web dashboard via "Access & Security."

 # Configuration

 As with any other extension, you must load the extension in `haas.cfg`: